kamranahmedse/developer-roadmap/src/data/roadmaps/mathforml/mathforml.md

 ---
-jsonUrl: "/jsons/roadmaps/ml.json"
+jsonUrl: "/jsons/roadmaps/mathforml.json"
-pdfUrl: "/pdfs/roadmaps/ml.pdf"
+pdfUrl: "/pdfs/roadmaps/mathforml.pdf"
-order: 2
+order: 17
-briefTitle: "ml"
+briefTitle: "Mathematics for Machine Learning"
 briefDescription: "Step by step guide to becoming a ml developer in 2023"
 title: "Machine Learning Developer"
 description: "Step by step guide to becoming a modern ml developer in 2023"